 Yes, we all need to pay the bills and turn a profit, but there’s nothing wrong with spending a little more in order to keep yourself and your business happy and thriving.
 And you don’t have to spend an arm and a leg to do so!

 If you’re looking to invest in yourself, try setting aside some me-time for a massage or just a trip to a coffee shop with a good book.
 If you’re looking to invest in your business without breaking the bank, you can go the basic route and get some donuts for a quick morale boost!
-If you’re looking for something perhaps a little more creative, you can take a play from our own Flywheel playbook and have a meeting like “Beers and tweets” to get the team together to work through social media content.
+For something perhaps a little more creative, try scheduling a meeting like “Beers and tweets” to get the team together to work through social media content.

 6. Compliment yourself!